avivamei/BookNotes_App/README.md

 ## User stories:
 - As a user, I want to add a book to my bookshelf
 - As a user, I want to remove a book to my bookshelf
-- As a user, I want to select a book and add notes to it
+- As a user, I want to select a book and view the book's author and genre
+- As a user, I want to add notes to a selected book
-- As a user, I want to select a book and remove notes from it
+- As a user, I want to remove notes from a selected book